-Why Product Management Is 1 of the 7 DevOps Practices
+Why Product Management Is 1 of the 7 DevOps Practices, Too

 And the role of DevOps?
 Get the best products to market as quickly as possible.
 Product teams are Ops teams now.
 So product management is part of all seven DevOps practices.

-Dev and Ops can depend on version control to ensure that changes to the code and environment are continuously being integrated and deployed into the production environment, resulting in higher performance and improved collaboration and trust between teams.
+Dev and Ops can depend on version control to ensure that changes to the code and environment are continuously being integrated and deployed into the production environment.
+This results in higher performance and improved collaboration and trust between teams.

 Note: This blog was published in March 18, 2015.
 It has since been updated for accuracy and comprehensiveness.